Preventing the removal of a child and reducing the risk of abduction

 This system is put in place for where there is a real possibility and imminent danger that the child in question may be removed from the UK without consent.
 The All Ports warning system is where the police circulates details of the child and the suspected abductor to all ports and airports, all the exit points of the country.
 The child’s details will be held on a ‘stop list’ for four weeks.

 - The Civil court may prohibit the removal of any child from the UK either by making a Section 8 order under the Children’s Act 1989 inc, Prohibited steps order, emergency protection, care or residence orders.
-The Civil court may also use the wardship of the court.
-This is basically where the court makes the child a ward of the court automatically prohibiting his removal from the UK.
-If any of the above civil Law orders are made or a residence order is issued the courts can instruct the relevant person to surrender the child passport as a further preventative measure.

 For more information on: